4. LESSON 19 - CROSSWIND LANDING

 - Apply drift correction during final approach

-During a crosswind landing you have to apply a drift correction to prevent the wind drifting you off course and to make sure that your ground track matches the desired direction of landing.
-You do this by pointing the glider’s nose slighty into the wind while maintaining coordinated flight (1).
+When approaching in a crosswind you need to make sure that your ground track matches the desired direction of landing, while flying straight, in coordinated flight, through the air.
+It can look a little strange, hence the name crab technique.
+It is done by pointing the glider’s nose enough into the wind while maintaining coordinated flight (1).

-To avoid being drifted off by the crosswind, you keep the wingtip that is facing the wind a little bit lower.
-The longitudinal axis of the glider is aligned with and kept in the direction of landing by applying some opposite rudder.
+To avoid being drifted off by the crosswind, you have to keep the wing tip that is facing the wind a little bit lower.
+The longitudinal axis of the glider has to be aligned with and kept in the direction of landing by applying some opposite rudder.
 When using this method you do not need to align the longitudinal axis just before touchdown (because you have already done this).
-This technique results in a final approach being flown slightly uncoordinated, therefore the yaw string will not be straight.
+This technique results in a final approach being flown slightly uncoordinated, so the yaw string will not be straight.
 Side-slipping the glider causes some additional drag.